 Most sanitizer runtimes are supported only on Linux x86-64.
 See tool-specific pages in Clang docs for more details.

 A short explanation of the directory structure of compiler-rt:

 For testing it is possible to build a generic library and an optimized library.
 The optimized library is formed by overlaying the optimized versions onto the generic library.
 Of course, some architectures have additional functions, so the optimized library may have functions not found in the generic version.

-- lib/(arch) has optimized version for the supported architectures.
+- lib/builtins/(arch) has optimized versions of some routines for the supported architectures.

 Get it and get involved!

-compiler-rt doesn't have its own mailing list, if you have questions please email the llvmdev mailing list.
-Commits to the compiler-rt SVN module are automatically sent to the llvm-commits mailing list.
+If you have questions, please ask on the Discourse forums under the Runtime category.
+Commits to compiler-rt are automatically sent to the llvm-commits mailing list.